2025 DIMACS REU Proposed Project Descriptions

 IMPORTANT!
-Read carefully because the application system has changed!
+Read carefully because the application system has changed again!

 *Note that you must be a U.S. Citizen or Permanent Resident to be eligible for these projects.